 Understanding how to manage the Storyboard Pro interface helps you to work efficiently and organize your workspace conveniently.
 There are a many views and toolbars you can use for performing different operations.
 You will probably have your own preferred way of working in the Storyboard Pro interface as well.

 When you start Storyboard Pro for the first time, the default workspace is displayed.
-It contains all of the main elements you need for storyboarding.
+It contains all of the main elements you need for creating a storyboard.

 Located at the top of the Storyboard Pro interface, the top menu contains most of the commands.
 Depending on the view you are working in and the selected element, some commands are available and others not.

-The Tools toolbar contains all the main tools you need to work in Storyboard Pro.
-In the default workspace, this toolbar located on the left-most side of the interface.
-A small triangle at the lower-right corner of a tool indicates additional tools under the main tool.
-To access these tools, hold down the left mouse button until the additional tools appear, then select one.
+The Tools toolbar contains the main tools you need to work in Storyboard Pro.
+In the default workspace, this toolbar located on the left edge of the application window.

 The Storyboard toolbar contains all of the basic commands related to adding and deleting panels, scenes, and transitions, as well as switching between the 2D and 3D workspaces.
 In the default workspace, this toolbar is located at the top of the interface.

 The Playback toolbar lets you play back your storyboard.
 When you create an animatic with transitions and sound, you can play it back in real time in the Stage view to check the timing.